 “Chasing angels or fleeing demons, go to the mountains.” ― Jeffrey Rasley, Bringing Progress to Paradise: What I Got from Giving to a Mountain Village in Nepal

-Nepal has over nine National parks, three Wildlife Reserves, three Conservation Areas and one Hunting reserve spread over 23,919 sqkms.
-The varied topography and climatic variation means a vacation in Nepal can consist of birding in KoshiTappu Reserve, fly-fishing for Golden Mahseer in Bardai National Park, tailing the Royal Bengal Tiger on foot in Chitwan National Park and spotting River Dolphins in the Karnali River.
+Nepal has over nine National parks, three Wildlife Reserves, three Conservation Areas and one Hunting reserve spread over 23,919 sq km.
+The varied topography and climatic variation mean a vacation in Nepal can consist of birding in KoshiTappu Reserve, fly-fishing for Golden Mahseer in Bardia National Park, tailing the Royal Bengal Tiger on foot in Chitwan National Park and spotting River Dolphins in the Karnali River.
 Wildlife enthusiasts can choose itineraries based on their interests and inject a dose of culture, nature, outdoors or philanthropy to their trip as per their wish.

-From the flatlands of the Terai to the terraced hillside farms, the vertical landscape soars towards the snow clad peaks of the Himalayas, inviting you to share the adventure of this awesome landscape.
+From the flatlands of the Terai to the terraced hillside farms, the vertical landscape soars towards the snow-clad peaks of the Himalayas, inviting you to share the adventure of this remarkable landscape.
 Discover yourself in one of the world's last great wildernesses by joining us on an exhilarating and memorable biking adventure in the Himalayas or pedal at your own pace along hidden trails to traditional villages that breathe history into life.
-Hike through lush Shivapuri National Park atop the hills of Kathmandu or to the fort above Nagarkot for beautiful sunsets and sunrises over Langtang, Dhaulagiri and Kanchanjunga ranges.
+Hike through lush Shivapuri National Park atop the hills of Kathmandu or to the fort above Nagarkot for beautiful sunsets and sunrises over Langtang, Dhaulagiri and Kanchenjunga ranges.
 Experience the great outdoors of Nepal on foot or pedal-power.

 “The best way to see Nepal, it has long been said, is to walk.
 Nowadays, however, mountain biking is also a serious alternative.” – Rough Guides

 Adrenaline junkies rejoice!
-From the tallest, longest and steepest zip-line in the world to the longest free-fall dive, from sky-diving above Everest to paragliding above the Annapurna range, Nepal is a country of extremes.
+From the tallest, longest and steepest zip-line in the world to the most extended free-fall dive, from sky-diving above Everest to paragliding above the Annapurna range, Nepal is a country of extremes.
 Pack for an action-packed vacation in the lap of the Himalayas.

 Relish the hospitality, culture, dramatic landscapes and stunning mountain views while enjoying the comforts of lavish lodges.
 From private helicopter tours of the Himalayan range to champagne breakfasts at Everest Base Camp, clients who want to experience the best of Nepal in the lap of luxury have found the perfect partners in Responsible Adventures.

-At Responsible Adventures we pride ourselves in creating awesome bespoke itineraries tailored to your needs.
+At Responsible Adventures, we pride ourselves on creating excellent bespoke itineraries tailored to your needs.
 Select your experience and desired activities: we will take care of the rest.